 If you turn on the radio in Taiwan to most pop and rock stations, the music is much of a muchness.
-That’s why my discovery of Taiwanese rock-pop-folk band, Sodagreen, last year was so exciting for me.
+That is why my discovery of Taiwanese rock-pop-folk band, Sodagreen, last year was so exciting for me.

 Every song has a haunting melody and, even though sung in Chinese, you just know the words are beautiful.

 Band members are lead singer, Wu Qing Feng (who also goes by the nickname ‘Greeny’), Shin-Yi Shie (Claire) who plays bass, Jia-Kai Liou (nickname ‘Kay’) on electric guitar, Jing-Yang Ho (A-Fu) on acoustic guitar, Yu-Chi Gong (Zephyr) who plays keyboard and viola, and Jyun-Wei Shih (Wei), the drummer.

-When you listen to your first Sodagreen song, you’re not sure about it – is the lead singer a man or a woman?
+When you listen to your first Sodagreen song, you are not sure about it – is the lead singer a man or a woman?

 Sounding like a masculine woman or a feminine man, whichever way you want to look at it, by the second listen, any Sodagreen song simply captures your heart and Wu Qing Feng’s voice your soul.

-The first album, released in 2005 was entitled simply ‘Sodagreen’ and features true gems like ‘Too Late for Regrets‘ and ‘Floating‘.
+The first album, released in 2005 was entitled simply Sodagreen and features true gems like ‘Too Late for Regrets‘ and ‘Floating‘.
 All songs and titles are in Chinese but that, to me, just adds to the mystery and loveliness of the music.

 With influences as wide as Chinese pop, Spanish flamenco, American folk and Japanese rock, Sodagreen really is difficult to get a handle on – and that is part of the fun.

 Their second album, released a year later includes my favorite Sodagreen song ‘Little Love Song‘ (watch this for the most beautiful video), which I played 100 times when I first heard.

 Every album one has different influences than the one before, as Sodagreen builds on what they already do and makes it even better.

-If you’re looking for independent music with a different sound, haunting music and lyrics you’ll never understand but just know they’re lovely, give Sodagreen a try.
+If you are looking for independent music with a different sound, haunting music and lyrics you will never understand but just know they’re lovely, give Sodagreen a try.